jessikea/ReadMe-Generator/README.md

   N/A

   ## Questions
-  If you have any questions, please contact: Jessica Tran
+  If you have any questions, please contact:

+  Jessica Tran
-  Github: Jessikea
+  Github: jessikea
+  Email: ...